Pejman712/DbotROSHumble/docs/source/motors.rst

 .. note::

-The follwing command is implemented in system reboot so you do not need to add it:
+    The follwing command is implemented in system boot up so you do not need to add it:

 .. code-block:: console